BenjaminFraser/swiss-tournament/vagrant/tournament_exta/README.md

 ------------
 This project provides you with the following required directory and files:

-	MovieSpot/
-	├── movie_spot.py
+	Tournament/
-	├── movie_class.py
+	├── tournament_test.py
-	├── movie_data.py
+	├── tournament.py
-	├── smooth_orange.jpg
+	├── tournament.sql
-	├── film_reel.png
+	├── sample_data.py

-You will also need to have a minimum of Python 2 and IDLE installed to run the application.
-Download 2.7.10 here: https://www.python.org/downloads/release/python-2710/
+You will also need to have a minimum of Python 2 installed to run the application.
+Download 2.7.10 here if required: https://www.python.org/downloads/release/python-2710/